Chreece/FaceRec_ESPHome/README.md

 ## Initial Setup
 * Copy the .yaml and .h files in your ESPHome config folder
 * Edit the .yaml file for your ESP settings
-* Create an input number helper on HA with name: `input_number.tx510_input` to enter UserIDs to be deleted
 * Compile & Upload to the ESP

 ## How to: